 The key to getting a great wood stain result isn't a particular brand of stain or sealer.
 What's important is using the right product for the purpose, prepping the wood beforehand, and applying stain and sealer the right way.

-Do you have a wood stain project that you've wanted to try?
+There's no rule that says you can only use one stain color on a piece of furniture, so get creative.
 Here's a lovely stained table that blogger Heather Rode shared, with step-by-step instructions too.
-So once you finish, your wood stain project, we'd love to see the results and hear about your experiences!
+Once you finish, your wood stain project, we'd love to see the results and hear about your experiences!